lorrintjohnson/Projects/Projects/Programming Projects/README.md

 ## Projects

 ### 1. Python Password Strength Checker and Generator
-**Description**: Create a Python tool to check the strength of passwords and generate strong, secure passwords.
+**Description**: Created a Python tool to check the strength of passwords and generate strong, secure passwords.

 **Technologies**: Python